open-zaak/samenwerken/interview-questions.md

 * any other business
 -
 * how do you see the future of OpenZaak?
 Is it mostly development and new features?
 Or is it scaling implementations and new users?
+* what is your role? is it documented? do you have mandate? let's document it?